jundalisay/spblist/content/en/research/whittaker/aether/chapter-03b.md

 When the metals are arranged in the order silver, copper, iron, tin, lead, zinc, each of them becomes positive with respect to that which precedes it, and negative with respect to that which follows it; but the moving force from the silver to the zinc is equal to the sum of the moving forces of the metals comprehended between them in the series.

-When a connexion was maintained for some time between the extreme disks of a pile by the human body, sensations. were experienced which seemed to indicate a continuous activity in the entire system.
+When a connexion was maintained for some time between the extreme disks of a pile by the human body, sensations were experienced which seemed to indicate a continuous activity in the entire system.
 Volta inferred that the electric current persists during the whole time that communication by conductors exists all round the circuit, and that the current is suspended only when this communication is interrupted.

 "This endless circulation or perpetual motion of the electric fluid," he says, "may seem paradoxical, and may prove inexplicable; but it is none the less real, and we can, so to speak, touch and handle it."

 Volta announced his discovery in a letter to Sir Joseph Banks, dated from Como, March 20th, 1800.